Traditional Greek Pastitsio

 2. Make the Meat Sauce

-1. In a large sauté pan, heat olive oil over medium heat.
+1. Heat olive oil in a sauté pan over medium heat.

-7. Stir in crushed tomatoes, cinnamon, allspice, bay leaf, salt, and pepper.
+5. Add crushed tomatoes, cinnamon, allspice, bay leaf, salt, pepper, and sugar.

 3. Make the Béchamel Sauce